Dallas Cowboys vs. Philadelphia Eagles NFL Week 18 Odds, Plays and Insights for January 8, 2022

 Home and road insights

-- Philadelphia is 4-3 against the spread, and 3-4 overall, at home this year.
+- Philadelphia is 4-3 against the spread, and 3-4 overall, at home.

-- At home, the Eagles are unbeaten ATS (2-0) as 7-point underdogs or greater.
+- At home, as 7-point underdogs or more, the Eagles are unbeaten ATS (2-0).

-- This year, in seven home games, Philadelphia has hit the over five times.
+- In five of seven games at home this season, Philadelphia has hit the over.

 - The average point total in Eagles home games this season is 46.9 points, 4.4 more than this contest's over/under (42.5).

-- The Cowboys are unbeaten ATS (1-0) as 7-point favorites or more on the road.
+- The Cowboys are unbeaten ATS (1-0) as 7-point favorites or more away from home.

-- In eight away games this year, Dallas has hit the over twice.
+- In eight away games this season, Dallas has hit the over twice.

 Powered by Data Skrive.